Growing service sector won't avert China slowdown

 "We expect manufacturing will catch up later as the sector's peak season is coming and the government has started to shore up the economy," said Shen Lan, an economist at Standard Chartered in Beijing.

-"We expect the economy will stabilise in the second quarter of this year and pick up in the second half," Shen said.
+"We expect the economy will stabilize in the second quarter of this year and pick up in the second half," Shen said.

 (Editing by John Mair)